AbeBuckRobotics/BatStateUTNEU-Future-Engineers-2024/README.md

 ## 7.5.
 Vehicle Table of Materials

-This contains all of the parts of the robot as well as their quantities necessary to develop the output robot.
+This part contains all of the parts of the robot as well as their quantities necessary to develop the output robot.

 | Table of Materials - No. 1 to No. 7 | Table of Materials - No. 8 to No. 15 |
 | ----------------------------------- | ------------------------------- |